-Do You Want to Banish Anxiety and Play Music with Freedom and Joy?
+Do You Want to Banish Nerves and Play Music with Freedom and Joy?

 As featured in:

 Mark is an incredible educator, and combining his background in analytics and his interest in performance psychology, delivers some incredible tips and tricks for your progress.

 BRENT VAARTSTRA // Creator of LearnJazzStandards.com

 In music, as in all areas of life, there are a few things that REALLY matter.
 Much more than the others…